CodePushGo/website/src/content/blog/en/ultimate-guide-to-debugging-capacitor-apps.md

 };
 ```

-Capgo's error tracking tools can help monitor update deployments and assess their impact on users [\[1\]](https://capgo.app/).
+CodePushGo's error tracking tools can help monitor update deployments and assess their impact on users [\[1\]](https://capgo.app/).
 This integration provides crucial insights into update performance and user engagement.

-> "Detailed analytics and error tracking" – Capgo [\[1\]](https://capgo.app/)
+> "Detailed analytics and error tracking" – CodePushGo [\[1\]](https://capgo.app/)

 Source maps are another important tool to simplify debugging, especially for minified code.